kelvinlockwood/policies/dpa.md

 Module One (Controller to Controller), Module Two (Controller to Processor), and Module Three (Processor to Processor):

-* A list of FCC’s current Subprocessors and the subject matter of the subprocessing can be found at [FCC.com/legal/subprocessors](http://FCC.com/legal/subprocessors).
-FCC’s Subprocessors Process Personal Information for the term of the agreement between the Subprocessor and FCC
+* A list of FCC’s current Subprocessors and the subject matter of the subprocessing can be found [here](/subprocessors.md).
+FCC’s Subprocessors Process Personal Information for the term of the agreement between the Subprocessor and FCC.

 ### C. Competent Supervisory Authority